-We find the minimum and the maximum value for the local energy of an arbitrary bipartite system in a pure state for any given amount of entanglement.
-We also identify families of states reaching these lower or upper bounds.
-Moreover, we numerically study the probability of randomly generating pure states close to these energetic bounds finding, in all the considered configurations, that it is extremely low except for the two-qubit case and highly degenerate cases.
-Then, we show that the bounds found for pure states are valid also for mixed states.
-These results can be important in quantum technologies to design energetically more efficient entanglement generation protocols.
-Finally, we point out formal analogies between the bound states we found and thermal states.
+We find the minimum and the maximum value for the local energy of an arbitrary finite bipartite system for any given amount of entanglement, also identifying families of states reaching these bounds and sharing formal analogies with thermal states.
+Then, we numerically study the probability of randomly generating pure states close to these energy bounds finding, in all the considered configurations, that it is extremely low except for the two-qubit and highly degenerate cases.
+These results can be important in quantum technologies to design energetically more efficient protocols.

-Energy and entanglement are two fundamental quantities in physics.
+\textit{Introduction.} Energy and entanglement are two fundamental quantities in physics.
 The concept of energy has been of great importance in the development of physics~\cite{BookFeynman1965} while entanglement is one of the most, if not the most, exotic feature of quantum mechanics~\cite{Einstein1935}.
-Therefore, it has been extensively studied since its conception both from the theoretical and experimental point of view~\cite{Horodecki2009}, also in connection with non-locality~\cite{, Bell1964,Freedman1972,Aspect1982,Hensen2015} and measurements~\cite{BookLandau1981,BookBraginsky1992}, even non demolitive ones~\cite{Brune1990}.
-Entanglement plays also a fundamental role for the development of quantum technologies~\cite{BookNielsen2010} and is considered as a resource in several contexts such as quantum teleportation~\cite{Bennett1993,Bouwmeester1997,Furusawa1998}, quantum cryptography~\cite{Ekert1991,Bennett1992,Gisin2002}, quantum communication~\cite{Duan2001}, quantum energy teleportation~\cite{Hotta2014} and in protocols exploiting repeated measurements~\cite{Nakazato2003,Militello2004,Militello2007,Bellomo2009,Bellomo2010}.
-It is then not surprising that the quest for entanglement generation protocols has been one of the most flourishing fields in the recent physics literature~\cite{Yung2005,Fulconis2007,Lin2013,Bellomo2015,Bellomo2017}.
+Therefore, it has been extensively studied since its conception both from the theoretical and the experimental points of view~\cite{Horodecki2009}, also in connection with nonlocality~\cite{, Bell1964,Freedman1972,Aspect1982,Hensen2015} and measurements~\cite{BookLandau1981,BookBraginsky1992}, even nondemolitive ones~\cite{Brune1990}.
+Entanglement also plays a fundamental role in the development of quantum technologies~\cite{BookNielsen2010} and is considered as a resource in several contexts such as quantum teleportation~\cite{Bennett1993,Bouwmeester1997,Furusawa1998}, quantum cryptography~\cite{Ekert1991,Bennett1992,Gisin2002}, quantum communication~\cite{Duan2001}, quantum computation~\cite{BookNielsen2010}, quantum energy teleportation~\cite{Hotta2014} and in protocols exploiting repeated measurements~\cite{Nakazato2003,Militello2004,Militello2007,Bellomo2009,Bellomo2010}.
+As a result, the quest for entanglement generation protocols has been one of the most flourishing fields in recent physics literature~\cite{Yung2005,Fulconis2007,Lin2013,Bellomo2015,Bellomo2017}.